Chiang Kai-shek: Historical perception

 For some, Chiang's legacy was as a national hero who achieved unification as leader of the Northern Expedition and as the leader against Japan's invasion, and for enduring without major aid, as Chiang called on his countrymen to fight to the "bitter end" until their ultimate victory against Japan in 1945.
 He was also champion of anti-communism during the formative years of the World Anti-Communist League.
 During the subsequent Cold War, he was seen as the leader who led Free China and the bulwark against a possible communist invasion.

 Others see him in a darker light.
 Chiang was often perceived as "the man who lost China", criticized for his poor military skills, such as issuing unrealistic orders and persistently attempting to fight unwinnable battles, leading to the loss of his best troops.
 The historian Rudolph Rummel documented that Chiang's decisions led to millions of excess deaths from calamities such as persecution against actual or perceived communists and its conscription of soldiers, confiscation of food, and flooding of downstream regions of the Yellow River during the Second Sino-Japanese War.
+Within his lifetime, Chiang was derisively nicknamed "General Cash-My-Check" by American officials on account of his persistent requests for financial aid to fund his military efforts.
 His government was also accused of being corrupt and allying with known criminals such as Du Yuesheng for political and financial gains, and his critics often accuse him of fascism.
 In Taiwan, he ruled throughout a period of martial law.
 Some opponents charge that Chiang's efforts in developing the island were mostly to turn it into a strong base from which to recover mainland China and that he had little regard for the Taiwanese people.

 Unlike Chiang's son Chiang Ching-kuo, who is respected across the political spectrum, Chiang Kai-shek's image is perceived rather negatively in Taiwan.
 He was rated the lowest in two opinion polls about the perception of former presidents.
 His popularity in Taiwan is divided along political lines, enjoying better support in the Kuomintang (KMT) while being widely unpopular among Democratic Progressive Party (DPP) voters and those who blame him for the thousands killed during the February 28 Incident and criticise his dictatorial rule.
+The DPP has actively pursued transitional justice regarding Chiang Kai-shek's authoritarian rule through landmark legislation such as the 2017 Act on Promoting Transitional Justice, which legally mandates the removal of symbols of authoritarianism that prompted the takedown of hundreds of Chiang Kai-shek statues and the rebranding of institutions across the island.
+The move sparked condemnation from the KMT, who argued that the move was a partisan act aimed at demonising Chiang Kai-shek and the KMT as well as pushing de-sinicization that erased Chiang's nuanced legacy and pushing a broader agenda of severing cultural and historical ties with mainland China as groundwork for eventual independence.